d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 <!-- In this exposition, we treat both images and hidden layers
 alike as two-dimensional arrays.  -->
-To start off let's consider what an MLP would look like with $h \times w$ images as inputs
+To start off let us consider what an MLP would look like with $h \times w$ images as inputs
 (represented as matrices in math, and as 2D arrays in code), and hidden representations similarly organized